SparseOpt/sparseopt.github.io/_pages/SQCQP.md

 %             pars.tau      -- A positive scalar                                      (default 1)
 %                              NOTE: tuning a proper tau may yield better solutions
 %             pars.itlser   -- Maximum number of line search                          (default 5)
-%             pars.itmax    -- Maximum number of iteration                            (default 10000)
+%             pars.itmax    -- Maximum number of iterations                           (default 10000)
 %             pars.show     -- Results shown at each iteration if pars.show=1         (default 1)
 %                              Results not shown at each iteration if pars.show=0
 %             pars.tol      -- Tolerance of the halting condition                     (default 1e-6)